dgcfung/react_on_rails/README.md

 - `git push heroku master`
 - `heroku run rails db:migrate`
 - `heroku run rails db:seed`
-- `heroku open` to take us to the url link for our backend server
+- `heroku open` to take us to the url link for our backend server.

 Deploy frontend React to surge:

-- replace `http://localhost:3000` on line 18 of our App.js with a linkt o our heroku backend server in terminal:
+- replace `http://localhost:3000` on line 18 of our App.js with a link to our heroku backend server. in terminal:
 - `cd client`
 - `npm run build`
 - `cd build`
 - `surge`
-- follow the prompts to get the link to the deployed site
+- follow the prompts to get the link to the deployed site.